suryapa1/agents-ai/labs.md

 **Lab 1 - Creating a simple agent**

 **Purpose: In this lab, we’ll learn about the basics of agents and see how tools are called.
 We'll also see how Chain of Thought prompting works with LLMs and how we can have ReAct agents reason and act.**

+---

+**What the agent example does**
+- Uses a local Ollama-served LLM (llama3.2) to interpret natural language queries about weather.
+- Extracts coordinates from the input, queries Open-Meteo for weather data.
+- Converts temperatures and provides a summary forecast using a TAO loop.

+**What it demonstrates about the framework**
+- Shows how to integrate **LangChain + Ollama** to drive LLM reasoning.
+- Demonstrates **Chain of Thought** reasoning with `Thought → Action → Observation` steps.
+- Introduces simple function/tool calling with a deterministic LLM interface.

+---

+### Steps

 1. In our repository, we have a set of Python programs that we'll be building out to work with concepts in the labs.
 These are mostly in the *agents* subdirectory.
 Go to the *TERMINAL* tab in the bottom part of your codespace and change into that directory.
 ```